 On this page

-SMSFs are able to directly invest in residential or commercial property.
-The property must be held in the name of the fund, not in the names of individual fund members.
+Under the super rules, the property must be held in the name of the fund, not in the names of individual fund members.
 If funds are borrowed to fund an SMSF property purchase, they must be obtained under a limited recourse borrowing arrangement.

 Well-chosen investment properties can help SMSFs to achieve capital growth over time, as well as rental income from tenants.
 SMSFs can also reduce their tax payable by claiming investment property expense deductions against the rental income they generate.